 Opposite, among the OTC stocks you can actually manage to find some information that is not discounted in the share price.

 Why avoid penny stocks?
 Penny stocks are mostly bad companies

 Let’s face it: Sometimes even famous companies and brands end up as penny stocks, as happened to many during the GFC in 20008/09.
 Usually, they have dropped substantially in price and are struggling to make a profit, perhaps more likely running at a loss.
 Thus, they can actually in reality be worthless.

 Why avoid penny stocks?
 Penny stocks are often liable to scams

-Penny stocks themselves are usually not scams but a legal and honest business, but the thinly traded market make them exposed to scammers.
+Penny stocks themselves are usually not scams but a legal and honest business, but the thinly traded market makes them exposed to scammers.
 What kind of scams should you be aware of?

 The Robust Trader mentions three typical scams:

 Many web pages claim to have the winning formula.
 As a new investor, it’s easy to fall for scams like that.
 More experienced traders and investors are not so easy to fool.
 Any “gurus” that claim to have a secret formula should be avoided at all costs.
 There are no shortcuts in the stock market.
 And never pay any money upfront!

 No course can teach you a winning formula.
 Trading is a trade like no other, and any online trading course should be about how to develop yourself and your skills: No “guru” can ever provide you with a winning formula.
 Don’t be the one going from one online course to the next in search of the magic trading strategy.
 It doesn’t exist.